-In the past I’ve done a little research on how certain tastes effect one another.
+In the past, I’ve done a little research on how certain tastes effect one another.
 The most obvious example is the balancing of sweet and sour.
 It is the primary combination used in cocktails.
 But did you know that saltiness reduces bitterness?
-If you’ve ever had a Salty Dog (Grey Hound (vodka grapefruit juice) with a salt rim) then you’ve seen this principal in action.
+If you’ve ever had a Salty Dog (Grey Hound (vodka grapefruit juice) with a salt rim) then you’ve seen this principle in action.
 That means something bitter should go well with a big salty pretzel.

 Instead of just finding an already prefabricated cocktail I’m going to test my luck and create one from scratch.
-I’ve decided that this will be a fizz / highball style drink because pretzels lend themselves to sitting on the Chesterfield watching hockey, so one drink needs to last at least a period (20 minutes plus commercials).
+I’ve decided that this will be a fizz/highball style drink because pretzels lend themselves to sitting on the Chesterfield watching hockey, so one drink needs to last at least a period (20 minutes plus commercials).

 I’ve often heard people describe Perrier as being slightly salty, which it is, so that is being used as the Fizz part.
 Next, Green Chartreuse is the bitter element of the fizz.
 I was thinking that whisky or gin might be a good base spirit to work with, but then I spotted a bottle of Bols Jonge Dutch Gin (Genever) that Philip Duff (Bols) so graciously gave me at Tales of the Cocktail.
 This gin has the aroma of grain spirit and will let the Chartreuse come through, but the gin will still play its part.
 If you don’t have Bols Jonge, just use a light gin or a 50/50 gin vodka mixture.
-For sweetness I added a bit of Maraschino liqueur.
-Finally, as dash or two of Regan’s Orange Bitters just rounds things out.
+For sweetness, I added a bit of Maraschino liqueur.
+Finally, a dash or two of Regan’s Orange Bitters just rounds things out.

 Light Green Fizz